-- Having a fully accessible building, with access ramps when required. - We have easy access toilets on a single level. - We have highlighted curbs to reduce trip risk.
+- Having a fully accessible building, with access ramps when required.
+(Internal) - We have easy access toilets on a single level. - The grounds, including the forest school, are easily accessible with level walkways.

 16. How will the school support my child's mental health, and emotional and social development?